zzeniale/Portfolio/README.md

 # Portfolio
 ---
-Hello 👋 I'm Elaine and this is a summary of the things I have worked on.
+Hello 👋 I'm Elaine and this is a summary of the things I have worked on, up to December 2019.
+In January 2020, I began a new position as Data Scientist at a food-tech start-up, so my current projects are still very much confidential!

 More specific technical details are in their respective githubs (links included).
-If you're interested to know more, feel free to [get in touch](mailto:elainezw92@gmail.com) (or check out my [résumé](./resume.pdf)/[LinkedIn](https://www.linkedin.com/in/elainezw/))!
+If you're interested to know more, feel free to [get in touch](mailto:elainezw92@gmail.com) (or check out my [résumé](./resume_v20201002.pdf)/[LinkedIn](https://www.linkedin.com/in/elainezw/))!

 #### Contents
 1. [Data Science](https://github.com/zzeniale/portfolio#data-science)